-It has become one of the most important posture of modern yoga for the reason that it is a follow-up posture for any forward bending yoga postures.
+It is a follow-up posture for many forward-bending yoga postures.
+Hence, it became in modern yoga practice.
 It also serves as a resting pose in between the practice of two postures.

-Let us have a look at its meaning, step-by-step procedure, and its benefits.
+Let us have a look at its meaning, step-by-step procedure, and benefits.

 Normally, Cobra Pose does not involve any risk.
-However those who are having lower back pain or spine injury or disorder should consult their physician before attempting this posture.
+However, those who have lower back pain or spine injury or disorder should consult their physician before attempting this posture.

 One should avoid this pose immediately after a meal.
 There must be a gap of at least three hours between a meal and the practice of this posture.

-People who have hernia or who have undergone surgery in abdomen should avoid this posture.
+Similarly, people who have conditions like hernia or who have undergone surgery in the abdomen should avoid this posture.

-Salamba Bhujangasana aka Supported Cobra Pose is an easier version of Cobra Pose.
+Supported Cobra Pose is an easier version of Cobra Pose.
 This version serves as the preparatory pose for those who have difficulty in doing Cobra Pose.
 Supported Cobra Pose is also known as Spinx Pose.
-Similar version is used in Yin Yoga also.
+A similar version is used in Yin Yoga also.

-Makarasana or Crocodile Pose also serves as a preparatory pose for mastering Cobra Pose.
+The Crocodile Pose also serves as a preparatory pose for mastering the Cobra Pose.

 Lie on your stomach.
-Bend your elbows fully and place your palms on the floor at the shoulder level.
-Have a couple of normal breath.
+Bend your elbows fully and place your palms on the floor at shoulder level.
+Have a couple of normal breaths.
 Before going to the next step, exhale.

-By inhaling, bend your back raising your torso and straighten your hands.
-Arch your neck and raise your head.
-Keep your eye-sight in the upward direction.
+By inhaling, bend your back raise your torso, and straighten your hands.
+Next, arch your neck and raise your head.
+Keep your eyesight in the upward direction.

-Keep your thighs, hips, and legs touch the floor. if you could not straighten the hands fully, adjust your elbows to keep your arms with a little bend.
+Keep your thighs, hips, and legs touching the floor. if you cannot straighten the hands fully, adjust your elbows to keep your arms with a little bend.
 Keep the position.
 Breathe normally.
 Before releasing the pose, inhale.